Financial-Times/sso-support/_posts/2016-08-30-federated-sso.md

 This can be configured in your IDP.

-## OpenAthens - Add email to SAML response
+### Appendix 1 - OpenAthens Configuration - Add email to SAML response
 These are the steps in OpenAthens to add the email address to the SAML response

 OpenAthens admin console: [https://admin.openathens.net](https://admin.openathens.net)